 The Atoner: Decides to become one after Remain In Light, when he reveals to Magnus/Minimus that he let Prowl and Drift talk him into letting Overlord onboard.

 Glory Hound: And he does not react well to it being pointed out.
 Prowl uses that to make him accept to take Overlord on board, by deliberately making is seem that if Rodimus refuses, its him acknowledging he can't handle it.
 Rodimus later admits he was fully aware of what Prowl did, but fell for it nonetheless.

-Hikikomori: Had become one after Megatron took over the Lost Light.
+Hikikomori: Had become one after Megatron became co-captain the Lost Light.

 Insane Troll Logic: Dead!Rodimus has two arms.
 So if he cuts off his arm, he will avert the future where he's dead.